Basic Education High School No. 6 Botataung: Curriculum

 The school offers classes from K through 10 in two daily shifts.
 (The Burmese education system is based on the colonial 11-year secondary school curriculum although most other countries are on a 13-year curriculum.)
 The early shift handles K through 4 and the second shift does 5 through 10.
 Due to the use of two shifts and the availability of a large number of classrooms, the class size at Botataung 6 is around 40 to 50, much lower than 70-80 students in a typical Burmese classroom.

-The school which produced notable scholars in the past has succumbed to the provant teaching style based mainly on memorization and rote learning.
+The school which produced notable scholars in the past has succumbed to the prevailing teaching style based mainly on memorization and rote learning.
 Due to severe lack of funding, the school's library and labs are rarely used.
 Teachers teach for and students study for the exams.
-Most students attend specialized private classes (locally called tuition classes) on specific subject matters.
+Most students attend specialized private classes (locally called tuition classes) for specific subjects.
 In a world where teachers must supplement their abysmally low salaries, many of the private classes are given by the teachers (ignoring the conflict of interest) with the primary focus on exam-specific topics.